andyfaff/scipy/PEP/1-Optimizer.rst

 - exposing a new API to interact with an optimization, and easily create new optimizers
 - cleaning the existing API

+.. note

+    Takes care of numerical differentiation for grad and hess if required.
+Can be overridden if the user wishes to define their own grad/hess implementations.
+This pattern is intrinsic, and is sort of **already in use** in scipy at scipy/benchmarks/benchmarks/test_functions.py.

+    This is the approach being taken in a constrained trust region minimizer in "ENH: optimize: ``trust-constr`` optimization algorithms [GSoC 2017]" under PR
+    #8328, in which scalar functions are being described by a class object.
+The
+    problem setup is naturally suited to class based organisation.

 The ``Function`` class is responsible for calculating the function, gradient and Hessian (and will implement numerical differentiation gradient/Hessian